“Female Figure” from the Cyclades

-Cycladic Figures originated from the ancient Cycladic culture which flourished in the islands of the Aegean Sea from c.
+Cycladic Figures originated from the ancient Cycladic culture, which flourished in the islands of the Aegean Sea from c.
 3300 to 1100 BCE.
-The best-known art of this period and culture are the marble figures usually called Cycladic “idols” or “figurines”.
+The best-known art of this period and culture are the marble figures, usually called Cycladic “idols” or “figurines.”
 The Cyclades is a group of Greek islands, southeast of the mainland in the Aegean Sea.
-It centres on the island of Delos, considered the birthplace of Apollo and is home to some of Greece’s most important archaeological ruins.
+It centers on the island of Delos, considered the birthplace of Apollo, and is home to some of Greece’s most important archaeological ruins.

 The majority of these marble figures are highly stylized representations of the female human form, typically having a flat, geometric quality.
-Depicted nude with arms folded across the stomach and the right arm held below the left.
+It is depicted nude with arms folded across the stomach, and the right arm held below the left.
 Featuring long, lyre-shaped head, a semi-conical nose, sloping shoulders, narrow arms, and rounded back.

-In more recent time, artists such as Picasso, Matisse and Moore respected and collected Cycladic art as models of how one can create emotionally charged yet highly abstracted forms.
+In more recent times, artists such as Picasso, Matisse, and Moore respected and collected Cycladic art as models of how one can create emotionally charged yet highly abstracted forms.

 Female Cycladic Figure